 - Real-Time Market News and Data – staying up to date on all the information is important.

 - myTrade Community – share ideas with other traders.

 - Virtual Trading and Backtesting – test your strategies based on real historical data.

 The research tools are the biggest selling point.
 I would rather pay a slightly higher commission for all the free research tools possible.
 TD Ameritrade doesn’t skimp on that end.

 The TD Ameritrade website is the easiest way to place orders.
 That’s where I place most of mine.
 You just enter the ticker symbol, quantity, order type, and buy or sell.
 That’s it.
 It’s perfect for the long-term investor and easy for beginners to figure out.

 But when you need something more robust, TD Ameritrade offers two advanced trading platforms to choose from:

 - Trade Architect – is a customizable browser-based platform built for active traders to identify trends through heatmaps, research, and real-time news.

-- thinkorswim – is the profession level platform for serious traders to analyze and test strategies, comprehensive charting, order management, market scans, and more.
+- thinkorswim – is the professional level platform for serious traders to analyze and test strategies, comprehensive charting, order management, market scans, and more.